 Braces & Periodontics

 When considering or having braces/orthodontics it is important to make sure that your gums are healthy.
-We recommend that you have regular cleanings every 3-4months especially because of the added difficulty to proper brushing and flossing.
+We recommend that you have regular cleanings every 3-4 months especially because of the added difficulty for proper brushing and flossing.

 When getting and orthodontic evaluation, your orthodontist may find:

 - That your gums are to thin or the roots of your teeth are exposed for which you may need a gum graft prior or during braces.